-- 65. The application should be signed by an executive member of the management body that has the authority to commit the institution.
+- 69. The application should be signed by an executive member of the management body referred to in Article 11 of the CRD 9 who has the authority to commit the institution.
 It is not possible in these guidelines to identify that person more precisely, since his or her identity will depend on national legal systems and some supervisors may require more than one signatory.
-Therefore, the consolidating supervisor should identify the exact person or persons who should sign the application, at least one of whom should be an executive from the management body. - 66.
+Therefore, the consolidating supervisor should identify the exact person or persons who should sign the application, at least one of whom should be an executive from the management body. - 70.
 The signatory signs the application on behalf of all the legal entities making the joint application.
 The signatory also confirms that the material attached to the application is a true and fair summary of the subjects covered.
-Depending on the national legal system, supervisors may ask a member of the management body of each legal entity affected to sign the joint application. - 67.
-The cover letter should be in an official language of the consolidating supervisor, or another language acceptable to the consolidating supervisor.
-The other documentation in the application should be in a language or languages agreed between the institution, the consolidating supervisor and the host supervisors.
+Depending on the national legal system, supervisors may ask a member of the management body of each legal entity affected to sign the joint application. - 71.
+The cover letter should be in an official language of the consolidating supervisor or another language acceptable to the consolidating supervisor.
+The other documentation in the application should be in a language or languages agreed between the institution, the consolidating supervisor, and the host supervisors.
 Communication between supervisors should be in a language of mutual understanding, chosen on a bilateral basis.
-If documents need to be translated, supervisors will organise this in co-operation with the institutions.
+If documents need to be translated, supervisors will organise this in cooperation with the institutions.